 Illustrative Calculation

-The following example demonstrates the progressive calculation for an entity with AED 3.5 million of qualifying expenditure and 14 or more average R&D staff:
+The following example demonstrates the progressive calculation for an entity with AED 3.5 million qualifying expenditure and 14 or more average R&D staff:

 | Expenditure Tier | Qualifying Spend (AED) | Credit Rate | Credit Amount (AED) |